 |The delicious Calzone.|

-Rossopomodoro are an Italy-wide chain (perhaps a franchise?) but they are unquestionably delicious.
-Light, crisp, the dough spun by master pizza chefs before being topped with a only handful of flavour in true italian style, and being fired by hand in a sparkling gold wood burning over.
+Rossopomodoro is an Italy-wide chain (perhaps a franchise?) but they are unquestionably delicious.
+Light, crisp, the dough spun by master pizza chefs before being topped with only a handful of flavour in true Italian style, and being fired by hand in a sparkling gold wood burning over.
 And the best thing of all?
 Mr Kiwi tried the Calzone to lip-smacking approval, but more importantly THEY HAVE GLUTEN-FREE PIZZA BASES AND THEY ARE AMAZING.
 It’s hard to find a tasty, non-cardboard gluten free pizza base prepared freshly in front of you – and watching the practised dance of the chefs move about their kitchen is fascinating.

 |My gluten free pizza – no cracking, no dryness, no gloop in the centre… hallelujah!

-Righto, with that out of the way, their only gluten-fee dessert was gelato, but you can’t really go wrong with the trifecta of the ice-cream world.
+Righto, with that out of the way, their only gluten-free dessert was gelato, but you can’t really go wrong with the trifecta of the ice-cream world.
 My mouth is watering all over again.
 I’m disappointed I didn’t take better photos, but we were meant to be having a quiet night out.
 Next time I’ll take the proper camera anyway instead of relying on my poor overworked phone…

 |Neopolitan selection, of course!|